Evgeniya Kanaeva: 2008 Olympics season

 At the 2008 European Championships she became the All-around champion.
 Viner selected Kanaeva and Kapranova as Russia's entries for the Olympic rhythmic gymnastics competition.

 Kanaeva was the youngest among all the finalists in the Olympic rhythmic gymnastics competition.
-However, she remained calm and made only a few mistakes.
 In her words, the Olympic Games were "different from all other competitions.
 You just have to concentrate on yourself, the apparatus and the carpet.
 You should not pay attention on anything else.
 I persuaded myself that everything would be alright, that I should not worry."
-With this mentality and her high level of Technical Difficulty, Kanaeva won the Olympic title with a score of 75.50, ahead of second place Inna Zhukova of Belarus by a margin of 3.50 points.
+Kanaeva won the Olympic title with a score of 75.50, ahead of second place Inna Zhukova of Belarus by a margin of 3.50 points.

 2009 season

-Because of the implementation of the new Code of Points, Kanaeva's style changed drastically in 2009, causing her to struggle with injury and exhaustion early in the season.
+Kanaeva's style changed drastically in 2009, causing her to struggle with injury and exhaustion.
 Nevertheless, Kanaeva won gold medals in all four apparatuses at the 2009 European Championships in May.
 Then, in July, she collected all nine gold medals at the Universiade and the World Games.
 Her five gold medals in the Universiade enabled Russia to come first in the overall team ranking.
 Russian President Dmitry Medvedev openly complimented Kanaeva's contribution.
 She was also hailed as the "Heroine of the Games" by the official website of Universiade Belgrade 2009.

 In September, Kanaeva competed at the World Championships in Mie Prefecture, Japan.
 Kanaeva qualified for the individual all-around final by placing first in every single apparatus, each with a gold medal.
 Her results in individual apparatuses (along with those of her teammates Olga Kapranova, Daria Kondakova, and Daria Dmitrieva) helped win the team gold for Russia.
 In the individual all-around final, Kanaeva won her sixth gold medal by a margin of 0.600, beating by one the record set by Russian gymnast Oxana Kostina in 1992 of most gold medals won in a single rhythmic gymnastics World Championship.
 President Medvedev again acknowledged Kanaeva's new record by sending her a telegram of congratulations.

 2010 & 2011 seasons

-In 2010 Kanaeva had an undefeated all-around season winning the gold medals in all-around and event finals at the Grand Prix Final, she repeated as the 2010 European all-around champion ahead of teammate Daria Kondakova.
+In 2010, Kanaeva had an undefeated all-around season winning the gold medals in all-around and event finals at the Grand Prix Final, she repeated as the 2010 European all-around champion ahead of teammate Daria Kondakova.
 At the 2010 World Championships, she won gold in the all-around, ball, hoop and silver in rope behind teammate Daria Kondakova.